Ed McMullen

 Edward Thomas McMullen Jr. (born May 1, 1964) is an American political strategist and diplomat, who served as the United States Ambassador to Switzerland from 2017 to 2021.

 Early life and education

+McMullen was born May 1, 1964 in New York City, a son of Edward Thomas McMullen Sr. and Christine McMullen (née Cochran; later Valliere).
+He has two sisters; Michelle McMullen and Melissa McMullen and was primarily raised in Port Jefferson, New York on Long Island.

-McMullen was born on May 1, 1964, in New York City, but mostly grew-up in Port Jefferson, New York, where he attended Port Jefferson High School, graduating in 1983, before studying Political Science at Hampden-Sydney College, a private college, located in Hampden Sydney, Virginia.
+He attended Port Jefferson High School graduating in 1983, before studying Political Science at Hampden-Sydney College, a private college, located in Hampden Sydney, Virginia.
 He graduated in 1986 with a Bachelor of Arts in political science.

 Career

 McMullen greets Secretary of State Michael R. Pompeo upon Pompeo's arrival to Zurich, Switzerland on May 31, 2019.

 Prior to his appointment as Ambassador, he was the president of McMullen Public Affairs, an advertising and corporate public affairs company.
 In the 2002 election, he was a candidate in the Republican primary for South Carolina Secretary of State, losing to Mark Hammond who subsequently won the general election.

 McMullen was involved with Trump's successful 2016 presidential campaign, acting as chairman of the candidate's South Carolina Republican primary efforts, helping to plan the 2016 Republican National Convention, and serving as a member of Trump's transition team and as vice chair of the Trump inaugural committee.

 McMullen left office on January 17, 2021.